 LinkedIn placed some limitations on sending out InMail, and for good reason.
 It’s tempting to send mass messages without truly taking the time to connect with every user.

-For one, you can’t send another LinkedIn InMail message to a user until they respond to the first message you sent.
+For one, you can’t send another InMail message to a user until they respond to the first message you sent.
 But there’s no need to worry; an automatic reminder is sent to the receiver within three days.

-Another rule is that LinkedIn InMail messages that don’t get a response within 90 days won’t be credited back to you.
+Another rule is that InMail messages that don’t get a response within 90 days won’t be credited back to you.
 Auto-replies are considered as a response, in case your prospect is away for a while.

-To catch their attention and establish credibility, mention mutual connections between you and your prospect.
+Mention mutual connections between you and your prospect.
 Look for a common friend, colleague, LinkedIn connections, or even something as trivial as joining the same LinkedIn group.
 Maybe you and your lead went to the same university or worked in the same company.
 It can increase your response rate by at least 21 percent.

 No matter how engaging your message is, it’s pointless if you don’t first catch their attention with your subject line.
-To convince your lead to open your message, keep your subject line short yet personalized.
+To convince your lead to open your InMail messages, keep your subject line short yet personalized.
 You can opt to include their name, send it on a weekend, or even pose a question.

 Mention as many references as you could – their skills, interests, recent LinkedIn page updates, etc. A small point to something personal can help show your leads that you spent the extra time and effort to get to know them.

 Save my name, email, and website in this browser for the next time I comment.